Write what you are looking for and press enter to begin your search!

 This giant mutant man would jump out at unexpected intervals to kill Jill Valentine.
 He’s a tough person to take down and he’s fast; you can only temporarily incapacitate him/it using whatever you have on your blue tanktop and miniskirt.

 One of them is the ghost of Leonara Johnson.
 If you head down to the side of Mount Gordo around 11.30pm-midnight, you’ll see her spirit wandering around.
-Furthermore, inputting the url “whokilledleonarajohnson.com” in your phone’s web browser and you’ll see a full cross-reference of the actress.
-We figured the first few people who came across this apparition got a fright of their lives.
+Furthermore, input the url “whokilledleonarajohnson.com” in your phone’s web browser and you’ll see a full cross-reference of the actress.
+We figured the first few people who came across this apparition got the fright of their lives.

 While we’re on the Rockstar Games’ appreciation express, we should bring up the shock and awe of Manhunt.
 Playing as a guy stuck in a sadistic game show filled with psychopaths and smothered in a David Fincher crime film aesthetic?
 Yeah, that’s a recipe for a disturbing game.

 From your paper bag kills to your shanks, it’s all morally downhill for the protagonist here as he has to indulge his audience with the killings and escaping from the maze.
 And you’re not some good guy here; you’re responsible for the violence on-screen.